htcondor/htcondor/docs/man-pages/condor_status.rst

    manager at different rates, and since there is a delay as information propagates through the network and the system.
 -  Note that the ``ActivityTime`` in the ``Idle`` state is not the amount of time that the machine has been idle.
-See the section on *condor_startd* states in the Administrator's Manual for more information (:doc:`/admin-manual/installation-startup-shutdown-reconfiguration`).
+See :ref:`the section <admin-manual/policy-configuration:Machine States>` in the Administrator's Manual for more information.
 -  When using *condor_status* on a pool with SMP machines, you can either provide the host name, in which case you will get back information about all slots that are represented on that host, or you